 Suggested quantity: at least one portion daily of broccoli or any of the cruciferous vegetable group.

-Other foods that have similar benefits: Cabbage, Kale, Cauliflower and Brussel Sprouts
+Other foods that have similar benefits: Cabbage, kale, cauliflower and russel sprouts

 Very high in antioxidants.
 The bright red colour makes this a very appealing fruit that can be added to salads, stews or served as a concentrated sauce with pasta.